PrishaniK/focusflow-api/README.md

 ├─ manage.py
 └─ db.sqlite3 # local dev DB (ignored in production)

-yaml
-Copy code

 ---

 ## Getting started (local)

 > You can run this with or without a virtual environment.
-> Installing globally for your user is fine for the capstone.

 ### 1) Install dependencies
 ```bash